dylan-ross/hometender/README.md

 #### MVP
-- create two dynamic search forms: ingredient search and cocktail name search
-- ingredient search will result in all cocktails with that ingredient
+- Cocktail search form
-- cocktail name search, and selected cocktail name from ingredient search will results in images of cocktail
+- Search results will be image of cocktail
 - addEventListener to images to reveal recipes and glassware types
+- max three cocktail images on screen at one time
 - Use flex-box to create responsive design

 #### PostMVP

+- add an ingredient search form that results in a list of cocktails with that ingredient
+- link image/recipe reveal to cocktail name on list
 - add more CSS Styling
 - create more search parameters such as: glass type, cocktail category, number of ingredients